genesiscommunitysuccess/docs/docs/03_server/10_integration/06_notify/03_symphony.md

 To make Symphony services available to Genesis, you need to provision [symphony service](https://symphony.com/participate) and configure a [symphony bot](https://docs.developers.symphony.com/developer-tools/developer-tools/bdk-2.0).

 ## Importing Symphony
 Symphony is a separate module of the Genesis low-code platform.
-This gives platform users a better way to manage third-party dependencies, as the Symphony BDK has a number of transitive dependencies.
+This gives you a better way to manage third-party dependencies, as the Symphony BDK has a number of transitive dependencies.

 ### Adding the Symphony module data schema
 In order to add the Symphony route tables to your application, add the following line to the **build.gradle.kts** file in your application's **dictionary-cache** folder: